 Toni Jennings.
 Ms. Jennings serves as Chairman of the Board of Jack Jennings & Sons, Inc., a commercial construction firm based in Orlando, Florida, and Jennings & Jennings, Inc., an architectural millwork firm based in Orlando, Florida.
+Ms. Jennings previously served on our Board of Directors from 1999 until April 2003.
 From 2003 through 2006, Ms. Jennings served as Lieutenant Governor of the State of Florida.
 She was the President of Jack Jennings & Sons, Inc. and Secretary and Treasurer of Jennings & Jennings, Inc. from 1982 to 2003.
 Ms. Jennings was a member of the Florida Senate from 1980 to 2000, and President of the Florida Senate from 1996 to 2000.
 She served in the Florida House of Representatives from 1976 to 1980.
-She is a member of the Board of Directors of FPL Group, Inc., a publicly-held company, SunTrust Bank/Central Florida, The Nemours Foundation, and the Foundation for Florida's Future, and she is past Chair of the Board of the Florida Chamber of Commerce.
+She is a member of the Board of Directors of Next Era Energy, Inc., a publicly-held company, SunTrust Bank/Central Florida, The Nemours Foundation, and the Foundation for Florida's Future, and she is past Chair of the Board of the Florida Chamber of Commerce.
 She previously served as the Chair of Workforce Florida, Incorporated, and as a Director with the Salvation Army Advisory Board, the University of Central Florida Foundation, Enterprise Florida, and the Florida Partnership for School Readiness.
 Ms. Jennings' experience as owner and operator of a successful business, and her years of service in the legislative and executive branches of the State of Florida are features considered in concluding that she should continue to serve as a director of the Company.
 Ms. Jennings serves on our Audit Committee and our Compensation Committee.

 Timothy R.M.
 Main.
 Mr. Main was named to the Board in October 2010.
-He is a Managing Director of JPMorgan, a global investment bank, and was previously responsible for oversight of the firm's West Coast region and its Equity Capital Markets group.
-Mr. Main has been with JPMorgan for more than 23 years.
-From 2001 to 2010 he served as Head of JPMorgan's North America Financial Institutions Group and Co-Head of JPMorgan's Global Financial Institutions Group.
-From 1991 to 1994, he worked as assistant to Dennis Weatherstone, who was the CEO of JPMorgan at that time.
+He is a Senior Managing Director of Evercore Partners.
+Prior to joining Evercore in October 2011, Mr. Main worked at JPMorgan Chase, a global investment bank, for 23 years, most recently as a Managing Director and Head of the Financial Institutions Group.
 Mr. Main's extensive experience with complex financial transactions and acquisitions, as well as his broad knowledge of the insurance industry acquired throughout his career, are key components considered in nominating Mr. Main for election to the Board.
+Mr. Main serves on our Acquisition Committee.

 Wendell S. Reilly.
-Mr. Reilly is the Managing Partner of Grapevine Partners, LLC, of Atlanta, Georgia, a private company.
-He recently joined Peachtree Equity Partners II as a General Partner.
+Mr. Reilly is the Chairman of Berman Capital Advisors and Managing Partner of Grapevine Partners, LLC, of Atlanta, Georgia, a private company.
+He is also a General Partner of Peachtree Equity Partners II.
 Previously, he was Chairman and Chief Executive Officer of Grapevine Communications, LLC, a group of local television stations.
 Earlier, he was the Chief Financial Officer of The Lamar Corporation and Haas Publishing Companies.
-Mr. Reilly currently serves on the Board of Directors of Lamar Advertising Company and The Wesley Woods Center.
+Mr. Reilly currently serves on the Board of Directors of Lamar Advertising Company.
 He is also on the Board of Trustees of Emory University and The Paideia School in Atlanta.
 Mr. Reilly is a graduate of Emory College and earned his MBA in Finance from Vanderbilt University.
-Mr. Reilly's business background and experience, including years of service with The Lamar Corporation and Haas Publishing Companies, both publicly-traded companies in which the families of their respective founders hold significant ownership interests, enhance his ability to analyze and contribute valuable and unique insights on matters including those relating to capital structure, financing and acquisition structure.
-Additionally, Mr. Reilly's contributions as a member of both our Audit Committee and our Nominating/Corporate Governance Committee were also taken into consideration in connection with his nomination for re-election to the Board.
+Mr. Reilly's business background and experience, including years of service with The Lamar Corporation, a publicly-traded company in which the families of the founders hold significant ownership interests, enhance his ability to analyze and contribute valuable and unique insights on matters including those relating to capital structure, financing and acquisition structure.
+Mr. Reilly's contributions as Chairman of our Acquisition Committee and a member of our Nominating/Corporate Governance Committee were also taken into consideration in connection with his nomination for re-election to the Board.